cupminho/LLM_Author_Profiling/README.md

 ## Contact

-For any questions or issues, please open an issue on this repository or contact the maintainer at [your-email@example.com](mailto:your-email@example.com).
+For any questions or issues, please open an issue on this repository or contact the maintainer at [minho@cup.ac.kr](mailto:minho@cup.ac.kr).

 ## License